Marc-Louis Arlaud: Biography

-Near the end of 1844, he became bedridden due to illness and died in Spring the following year.
+Near the end of 1844, he became bedridden due to illness and died in May the following year.
 He left 2,500 Francs to the government of Vaud to commission a painting from Charles Gleyre, a local painter who was then living in Paris.
 The painting, which depicted the local hero, Abraham Davel, on the scaffold was completed in 1850.
 It was destroyed by fire during an act of vandalism in 1980.

 In 1904, the works from the Musée Arlaud were transferred to the Palais de Rumine.
 The portion housing the collection is now known as the Cantonal Museum of Fine Arts.